Swamylab/CAD_Designs/README.md

 # CAD_Designs
-here a repository of the many CAD files involved in several builds are listed.
+here a repository of the many CAD files involved in several builds for the lab.
+THese are all meant for 3D printing